 The Ötzi story

 Together with two colleagues, the archaeologist Konrad Spindler in Innsbruck took charge of the investigations, with the collaboration of a number of colleagues from Austria, Italy, and other countries. Ötzi has been studied using state of the art methods.
-A large number of publiacations tell the story of his death, his life and his times.
+A large number of publications tell the story of his death, his life and his times.

 Spindler’s original interpretation

 The original interpretation by Spindler (also known as the disaster theory) was first presented in 1993 in his book: Der Mann im Eis (The Man in the Ice).
 Spindler believed that Ötzi fled across the mountains from the south in the late summer or fall.
 Some of his equipment suffered damage in a violent encounter, and he had no time to repair it. Ötzi died in a snow-free gully near the pass.
 Exposed on the surface, he freeze-dried, which led to the exceptional preservation of his body.
 Then snow fell and buried the body and the artefacts.
-A short time later, a glacier covered the area, and buried the body and the artifacts for more than five millennia, like in a time capsule.
-The gully offered proitection for Ötzi and his artefacts, so that the moving glacier did not crush them.
+A short time later, a glacier covered the area, and buried the body and the artefacts for more than five millennia, like in a time capsule.
+The gully offered protection for Ötzi and his artefacts, so that the moving glacier did not crush them.

 Spindler’s interpretation of the find was not unanimously accepted by his colleagues at the time.
 However, the attractiveness of the story has made it the official Ötzi story to this day.
 Perhaps the only major change is that the 2003 discovery of an arrowhead embedded in his shoulder has turned Ötzi from a victim of hypothermia into a murder victim.